I · Doctrine

 iv.04 · CHANNELS

-Discord, Slack, WhatsApp, Telegram, Signal, email — same agent, same memory, same skills, every gateway.
-The channel is just a transport.
-The intelligence sits behind it, undivided.
+Discord, Slack, WhatsApp, Telegram, Signal, email — same agent, same memory, same skills, all of them.
+The app is just the way in.
+The brain stays in one place.

 In practice

-Drop a script tag and your agent appears on any website.
-The widget speaks the same runtime as the Slack bot and the email handler.
+Add one script tag and your agent shows up on any website.
+The widget runs the same agent as the Slack bot and the email handler.

 Spec